 WNDB provides emergency grants to diverse authors, illustrators, publishing professionals, and K-12 educators who are experiencing dire financial need.
 We aim to bolster these marginalized groups by giving grants between $500 and $1,000 each.
-From 2020-2022, the Emergency Grants provided funding to 91 authors, illustrators, publishing professionals, and educators experiencing financial need.
+Since 2020, the Emergency Grants provided funding to 91 authors, illustrators, publishing professionals, and educators experiencing financial need.

 To be eligible for assistance: